Gillette through their GilletteLabs division has introduced a razor that heats up for your shave. I bought a Gillette Heated Razor to try for myself.

 My Shaving Experience

-Since this razor is promoted by (and I bought it from) The Art Of Shaving I decided to give this razor its maiden shave with a lathering shave cream, using a shave brush.
+Since the Gillette Heated Razor is promoted by (and I bought it from) The Art Of Shaving I decided to give this razor its maiden shave with a lathering shave cream, using a shave brush.
 I prepped with a shower then lathered up as I normally would.
 Since my face was already warm from the prep and I had warm(-ish) lather from the brush and cream, I felt very little heat from the razor itself during the shave.
 Further, the razor cartridge’s lubrication strip interacted with the cream in an odd way, producing “tendrils” of cream as I shaved and a bit of a “sloppy track” on my face.
 But the result of the shave was quite good: an easy, “darn fine” shave (DFS).

 For my next shave with the heated razor I tried a good niche’ brush-less cream: Nancy Boy (“Replenishing” version).
 Again prepping with a shower before shaving but with a room temperature lather, I did notice more of the heating effect from the razor (and a better “track” on the face as well).
 A “DFS” shave was easily achievable but getting to that “baby’s butt smooth” (BBS) level was still elusive, even with five blades and two pivots.
 Maybe the cartridge design is a little milder than a Fusion?